Below you will find answers to some of the most common questions. If you have a question not answered below, please contact us.

 Do I really need to buy a set of my own...why not just use what the PH has?

 Absolutely, it is important you get comfortable with them before you leave home.
 The same reason you bring over you own rifle is the same reason why you should bring over your own set of sticks…..so you can practice with them in advance to gain proficiency.

 Jim Carmichel featured our products in a write-up he did for Outdoor Life.
-Jim is the Gun Editor of that publication and a veteran of over 40 African Safaris.
+Jim was the Gun Editor of that publication and a veteran of over 40 African Safaris.
 He is also a nationally ranked bench rest shooter.
 When we met with him, he said after a comfortable pair of boots, a straight shooting rifle and high quality optics came a good set of shooting sticks.
-You have spent thousands on the hunt, thousands on airfare, thousands on equipment and then when the moment of truth comes you are going to shoot off of a set of sticks cut from green wood (springy), cut very long so it fits the tallest hunter (not good for the average person) that has no padding to protect you stock.
+You have spent thousands on the hunt, thousands on airfare, thousands on equipment, and then when the moment of truth comes you are going to shoot off of a set of sticks cut from green wood (springy), cut very long so it fits the tallest hunter (not good for the average person) that has no padding to protect your stock?